jColeChanged/jColeChanged.github.io/_posts/2025-05-11-compressing-game-trees.md

                     (make-huffman-codebook right (conj path 1))))))
 ```

-## Game Actions To Effecient Game Actions
+## Game Actions To Efficient Game Actions

 Next we take the simple step of figuring out the frequencies over actions.
 Then assign them the shortest code.
-In combination with a technique like bitpacking to store things in a single computer-word I've seen this technique decrease memoery usage by 90% on terabyte sized game model datasets.
+In combination with a technique like bitpacking to store things in a single computer-word I've seen this technique decrease memory usage by 90% on terabyte sized game model datasets.